mc2398/metadata-analysis-vis/data-transforming/data-transforming.md

 6) [Top Genre Tags](data-transforming/datasets/deduped_subject_terms-list_plus_counts - Sheet2.csv) Data including the total count of each genre in the dataset, and RegEx statements uniquely identifying each genre tag for use in the Subject Counts calculations for each year
 7) [Topic Modeling Dataset](data-transforming/datasets/goodreads_dataset_for_topic-modeling.csv).
 Simplified version of the dataset for use in topic modeling (using python)- stores only the book ID and description field.

-### To be updated with data transformation walkthrough and context as time allows
+### To come- Data Transformation Tutorial walking through each stage of the analysis!